aws-samples/vrouter-overlay-automation/README.md

 - An existing VPC with appropriate routing configured for SSM reachability
 - An SSM bastion host that can access the VPC
 - An existing EC2 Keypair for initial root user SSH access
-- Access to an appropriate Cisco xRV9K AMI from Marketplace and license
+- Access to an appropriate Cisco xRV9K AMI from Marketplace and license: https://aws.amazon.com/marketplace/pp/prodview-ygifeqmzmkqja
 - An empty /28 subnet for each vRouter as the GRE Underlay Subnet
 - Additional subnets deployed as needed using the below defined tagging model for automatic attachement